So you’ve decided you want a soundbar in the Sonos system, but which of the two models should you opt for out of the Sonos Beam vs Sonos Playbar?

 The Sonos Playbar is armed with more power and a greater number of drivers, and it’s in this department that the Sonos Beam hits trouble.

 Clearly, the Playbar offers greater power and depth of sound.
-If you want your blockbuster soundtracks to shake the room and have impact, the Beam just can’t compete.
-Sonos itself considers the Playbar to be the ‘flagship’ performer.
+If you want your blockbuster soundtracks to shake the room and have impact, the Beam can’t compete.

-This is more apparent in larger rooms, which the Beam will struggle to fill.
+This is more apparent in larger rooms, which the Beam struggles to fill.
 It’s fine in smaller rooms, however.
 The Beam also does what it can to make up for its shortcomings by placing an angled woofer at either end to help disperse its sound wider.

 If you’re looking for the very best in sound, or have a particularly large room, the Playbar’s extra cost will be worth the outlay.
 But for most, the Sonos Beam will do just fine, offering better features and leaving your bank balance looking much healthier in the process.